smack42/ColorFill/codegolf26232/readme.txt

 https://codegolf.stackexchange.com/questions/26232/create-a-flood-paint-ai

+(question/contest originally published on 2014-04-23 and closed by accepting the answer/winning program by tigrou on 2014-05-10)

 Your task is to create a program that will take a 19-by-19 grid of colours from 1 to 6 as input, in whatever form you choose [...] and return a sequence of colours that the center square will change to each turn, again in the format